MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDevice.md

   \[IsManaged \<Boolean?\>\]: true if the device is managed by a Mobile Device Management (MDM) app; otherwise, false.
 This can only be updated by Intune for any device OS type or by an approved MDM app for Windows OS devices.
 Supports $filter (eq, ne, not).
-  \[IsManagementRestricted \<Boolean?\>\]: true if the device is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
+  \[IsManagementRestricted \<Boolean?\>\]: Indicates whether the device is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
-Default value is false.
+The default value is false.
 Read-only.
 To manage a device that's a member of a restricted administrative unit, the calling app must be assigned the Directory.Write.Restricted permission.
 For delegated scenarios, the administrators must also be explicitly assigned supported roles at the restricted administrative unit scope.
   \[IsRooted \<Boolean?\>\]: true if device is rooted; false if device is jail-broken.
 This can only be updated by Intune.
-  \[Kind \<String\>\]: Form factor of device.
+  \[Kind \<String\>\]: Form factor of the device.
-Only returned if user signs in with a Microsoft account as part of Project Rome.
+Only returned if the user signs in with a Microsoft account as part of Project Rome.
   \[ManagementType \<String\>\]: Management channel of the device.
 This property is set by Intune.
 Possible values are: eas, mdm, easMdm, intuneClient, easIntuneClient, configurationManagerClient, configurationManagerClientMdm, configurationManagerClientMdmEas, unknown, jamf, googleCloudDevicePolicyController.
   \[Manufacturer \<String\>\]: Manufacturer of the device.
-Read-only.
+Only returned if the user signs in with a Microsoft account as part of Project Rome.
   \[MdmAppId \<String\>\]: Application identifier used to register device into MDM.
 Read-only.
 Supports $filter (eq, ne, not, startsWith).